Medically reviewed by Drugs.com. Last updated on Jun 6, 2022.

-A nurse or other trained health professional will give you polidocanol in a hospital. polidocanol is given through a needle placed in one of your veins.
+A nurse or other trained health professional will give you polidocanol in a hospital.
+It is given through a needle placed into one of your veins.

 Precautions while using polidocanol

 It is very important that your doctor check your progress at regular visits to see if the medicine is working properly and to decide if you should continue to receive it.
 Blood tests will be needed to check for unwanted effects.

-polidocanol may cause serious allergic reactions, including anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
-Call your doctor or nurse right away if you have a rash, itching, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth after receiving polidocanol.
+Polidocanol may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and requires immediate medical attention.
+Call your doctor or nurse right away if you have a rash, itching, hoarseness, trouble with breathing or swallowing, or any swelling of your hands, face, or mouth after receiving polidocanol.

-Wear compression stockings or support hose on the treated legs continuously for 2 to 3 days or for 5 to 7 days, and for 2 to 3 weeks during daytime.
+Wear compression stockings or a support hose on the treated leg(s) continuously for 2 to 3 days or for 5 to 7 days, and for 2 to 3 weeks during daytime.
 This would help prevent formation of blood clots.

 It is recommended that you walk for 10 to 20 minutes for Varithena® or 15 to 20 minutes for Asclera® immediately after the treatment and daily for the next few days, unless your doctor tells you otherwise.

 Polidocanol may cause a permanent depression (necrosis) under the skin at the injection site.
 Contact your doctor right away if you notice any of these side effects at the injection site: depressed or indented skin, blue-green to black skin discoloration, or pain, redness, or sloughing (peeling) of the skin.

-Avoid heavy exercise, sunbathing, long plane flights, and hot baths or sauna for 2 to 3 days for Asclera® or 1 week for Varithena® after you receive polidocanol.
+Avoid heavy exercise, sunbathing, long plane flights, and hot baths or saunas for 2 to 3 days for Asclera® or 1 week for Varithena® after you receive polidocanol.
 Do not spend long periods of time being inactive (including long car rides) for 1 month after Varithena® treatment.